 Credit cards eliminated the need for cash, and digital wallets (i.e., Apple Pay and Google Pay) eliminated the need for physical credit cards.

 Cryptocurrency might take over digital wallets.

 Online data privacy is becoming a prominent issue as we continue immersing ourselves in the digital world.
-So, don’t be surprised if more and more people want an extra layer of security for the currency itself to prevent fraud by financial institutions.
-Since cryptocurrency is decentralized, people may feel safer using cryptos when paying with virtual credit cards, especially for big transactions like real estate investments or even rent payments.
+So, don’t be surprised if more and more people want an extra layer of security for the currency itself to prevent fraud.
+Since cryptocurrency is decentralized, people may feel safer using crypto when paying with virtual credit cards, especially for big transactions like real estate investments or even rent payments.

 You don’t have to start big.
 Who knows: Perhaps a lesser-known metaverse of today will be the hottest place on the market tomorrow.
 And entering the metaverse could offer you valuable insights into consumer behavior that can easily translate into real-world investment.